 I’m in an afternoon slump = Green tea

 When the clock is pushing 4 p.m. and you know that Starbucks run you want to take will leave you tossing and turning later that night, reach for a mug of green tea, instead.
 Twining calls it a “keep me going” type of tea, that makes for “easy drinking on a busy day.”
 Plus it’s an energizer with much less caffeine than coffee.
-Not to mention green tea has health benefits ranging from cancer prevention to giving your heart a boost.
+To make the perfect cup of tea make sure to try out one of the best electric tea kettles.

 I need help! = Cold-brewed iced-tea